8.2 Enhance fish and wildlife populations to increase nutrient uptake and biomass storage by animals

 As they grow, fish eat plants or small animals and store those nutrients.
 If the mature fish then migrates or is harvested those nutrients are exported out of the ecosystem (or at least take the long way around the nitrogen cycle), ultimately removing nutrients from the water and off the menu for algae.

 Artificial reefs enhance fisheries in Sarasota Bay and nearshore Gulf waters where the sandy bottom is otherwise dominated by small benthic invertebrates.
 They can help compensate for historical losses of hard bottom habitat due to dredge and fill operations.
 A 2006 study of four reefs in Sarasota and Tampa bays showed that artificial reefs appeared to promote recruitment and retention of fish and invertebrates.
 Fish abundance was positively correlated to reef size (Blackburn et al., 2008).
-Artificial reefs are popular with anglers and may serve an important role in nutrient biomass removal.
-SBEP, FWC, and Mote Marine Laboratory partner to deploy and monitor artificial reefs in area waters.
-To date, 14 bay and 38 nearshore artificial reefs have been installed.
-New reef material is frequently added to these sites after initial deployment to enhance habitat.
+SBEP, FWC, and Mote manage 14 bay and 38 nearshore reefs.
+From 2021–2024, 330 reef balls were deployed to five reefs.
+In November 2022, 550 tons of limestone were added to the Bridge Reef site, with more planned in 2025.

 Wildlife Protection Areas

-- Dot Dash Dit CWA was established in 2016 in Manatee County.
-Audubon Florida manages these three mangrove islands at the mouth of the Braden River, which host Tampa Bay’s only coastal colony of wood storks.
+- Dot Dash Dit CWA (est. 2016): Protects mangrove islands at the Braden River mouth.
+Hosts Tampa Bay’s only coastal colony of wood storks.
 The islands also support roseate spoonbills, great egrets, great blue herons, and other bird species.
-SBEP has prioritized installation of a breakwater of oyster shells or reef balls to stabilize the northwestern side of the islands and slow erosion.
+SBEP plans to stabilize eroding shoreline with reef balls or oyster shells.

 Approach

 Local funding support could be directed to the Gulf Shellfish Institute and Sarasota Bay Watch to continue a two-year study on growth and survival of clams released to Sarasota Bay.
-Similarly, funding support could be directed to Mote’s Fisheries Stock Enhancement Program to determine growth, survival, and disposition of tagged snook and mullet released to tidal canals and connected ponds and marshes.
+Similarly, funding support could be directed to Oyster River Ecology for oyster reef restoration and Mote’s Fisheries Stock Enhancement Program for fish stocking and monitoring of growth, survival, and disposition of tagged snook and mullet released to tidal canals and connected ponds and marshes.

 Additional marine protected areas could be established in the region to protect juvenile fish and shellfish habitat, including seagrass and coastal wetlands.
 The Jim Neville Preserve in Roberts Bay and the Sister Keys in Sarasota Bay are potential candidates as some protections have already been secured by community stakeholders, and restoration and enhancement activities are underway.